unibas-gravis/scalismo-microsite/website/versioned_docs/version-0.90/ide.md

 $ rm -f cs
 ```

-On Windows, open a terminal (cmd.exe not powershell) and issue the following commands
+On Windows, open a terminal (cmd.exe not powershell) as administrator and issue the following commands

 ```
 > bitsadmin /transfer cs-cli https://git.io/coursier-cli-windows-exe "%cd%\cs.exe"